P.A. Denny (ship)

 P.A.
+Denny is a 109 ft long three-deck paddle wheel boat that cruised the Kanawha River in the eastern United States for nearly three decades as a tour boat.
+It provided excursions and parties, before leaving for Ohio in August 2004.

+P.A.
 Denny is now based in Cincinnati, Ohio operated by the Ohio River Valley Water Sanitation Commission's educational foundation.
 It is renamed the P.A.
 Denny River Education Center and is used as a floating classroom, with periodic excursions.
 The facility is designed to introduce 4th through 12th graders to science and ecology concepts.
 P.A.
 Denny features labs and equipment for the students' use during their four- or five-hour voyage.